How To Run 5k In 22 Minutes: Guide + Training Plan

 Easy Runs

-Easy runs help develop your base without taxing your body in the way that speed workouts do.
+Easy runs help develop your base without taxing your body like speed workouts do.
 Pace isn’t important here.
 You should run at a comfortable, conversational pace, at an effort of 5-6 on a scale of 1-10, where 10 is the max effort.

 Strides

-Strides are usually anywhere from 50-200 meters or so and should be run at near-maximal speeds.
+Strides are usually 50-200 meters and should be run at near-maximal speeds.
 Running at this pace trains your neuromuscular system to handle faster paces in a controlled and coordinated manner.

 A person running fast on the road.